 Fighting for & Winning Restitution

-For many years, Maria supposed that the Klimt paintings had legitimately ended up in the Austrian National Gallery.
+For many years, Maria had assumed that the Austrian National Gallery had taken possession of the Klimt paintings.
 But when she was 82, she learned from the tenacious Austrian investigative journalist Hubertus Czernin that the title to the paintings was hers, and she vowed to get them back.
-In 1999, she and her lawyer tried to sue the Austrian government.
+In 1999 she and her lawyer tried to sue the Austrian government.
 It had kept the paintings based on Adele’s will in which she made a “kind request,” that Ferdinand donate the paintings to the state museum after his death, which took place in 1945.

 In so doing, it disregarded the fact that his own will had left his estate to his nieces and nephews.
 Yet the paintings hung in Vienna’s Austrian Gallery at Belvedere Palace with a placard inscribed: "Adele Bloch-Bauer 1907, bequeathed by Adele and Ferdinand Bloch-Bauer."
 When Maria arrived there, she defied the security guards to be photographed beside her Aunt Adele, saying loudly: “That painting belongs to me.”

-For many years, Maria fought the Austrian government with great zest.
+For many years, Maria battled the Austrian government with great fervor.
 “They will delay, delay, delay, hoping I will die,” she told The Los Angeles Times in 2001, with no end in sight to her case.
 “But I will do them the pleasure of staying alive.”

 She did and she triumphed.
 After the paintings arrived in the United States, she told The New York Times: “You know, in Austria they asked, ‘Would you loan them to us again?’
 And I said: ‘We loaned them for 68 years.
 Enough loans.’ ”